Why we are building Showwcase

 Our mission at Showwcase is to maximise the career opportunities of coders, and to do that, we need to build a space that facilitates these future of work opportunities.
 We need to solve this for both developers and the teams that hire them.
 You can hire on Twitter for some roles, but not all of them.
 In fact, some of the best engineers, system architects, and data scientists I know have 0 followers and never make a single post.
 As a developer looking for a job and now a Founder focused on hiring a great team I’ve experienced this from both ends.
 I believe we can do better.
 The specific ideas and features to get there will reveal itself over time, but that is our north star.

-It's been frustrating using networks where 'connections' are meaningless, content is focused on self-gratification, and messages have become spam.
+It's been frustrating using networks where 'connections' are not a true representation of people you've worked and collaborated with, content is focused on self-gratification, and messages have become spam.
 It deteriorates the user experience, and not good for the value of your network.

 At Showwcase, our goal is to change this and we want to build it for us in the tech community who devote ourselves to pushing technology forward.
 We believe that over the next decade, people who can code will be the most important asset to every business, idea, and company.